KlaraHajdu/collabox-angular/README.md

 ## Project status

-Some core features (creating playlists, adding and voting on songs, playing the playlist) have been implemented in the application.
-Following and unfollowing playlist is  implemented in the current iteration.
-Adding notifications, starting a quarantine party and adding further tests are planned for the later sprints.
+Some core features (creating playlists, adding and voting on songs, playing the playlist, following and unfollowing) have been implemented in the application.
+Starting a quarantine party and adding further tests are planned for the later sprints.

 ## How to use the application